Ghadir-class submarine: Operational capabilities

 According to U.S. Navy Captain Tracy A. Vincent, Ghadir submarines can provide additional surveillance capability and create a new layer of defense for Iranian naval forces.
-Commander Daniel Dolan maintains that the submarines are well-designed for the purpose of guerrilla warfare, ambush and anti-access/area denial (A2/AD), describing them as potentially more expendable in comparison to attack submarines.
-He argues that American fleet is prone to a high threat environment created by sheer number of these "small but lethal threats".
-Royal Navy Commander Ryan Ramsey, who captained nuclear submarine in the Persian Gulf has stated that the submarines are a threat to western forces operating in the region, adding that "[t]he Ghadir-class are tiny submarines but have enough torpedoes to sink a couple of ships".
+Commander Daniel Dolan maintains that the submarines are well-designed for the purpose of guerrilla warfare, ambush and anti-access/area denial (A2/AD), describing them as potentially more expendable than attack submarines.
+He argues that the U.S. fleet is prone to a high threat environment created by sheer number of these "small but lethal threats".
+Royal Navy Commander Ryan Ramsey, who captained nuclear submarine in the Persian Gulf, has said that the submarines are a threat to western forces operating in the region, adding that "[t]he Ghadir-class are tiny submarines but have enough torpedoes to sink a couple of ships".

 Mark Episkopos opines that Ghadir submarines maintain "strong offensive capabilities" that contribute to the "dangerous" subsurface fleet of Iran.

 IRIN commander Hossein Khanzadi has said the class "can do what the U-boats did during World War II".
-Anyway it was not clear the purpose of building these submarines.
-It may have been done as first step in being able to build domestically submarines and at same time send a signal to other countries in Gulf region with stronger navies.
-It also gives the possibility to train Iranian Navy in submarine operations.
-Fitting into Iranian naval guerrilla tactics will also allow Iran to operate bigger submarines in the future.
+The purpose of building these submarines is not clear.
+It may have been done as a first step in being able to build submarines, and at the same time send a signal to other countries in the Gulf region with stronger navies.
+It also allows the Iranian Navy to train in submarine operations, and may help Iran to operate bigger submarines in the future.

 Number built

 Iran does not disclose the number of its submarines.
 Sources differ in determining the number of Ghadir submarines built and operated, with estimates ranging between 10 and 21 units, as of 2019.

-According to 2020 edition of the Military Balance published by the International Institute of Strategic Studies (IISS), Iran operates 14 submarines in this class.
-Farzin Nadimi of The Washington Institute estimated that about 20 are in service as of 2020.
+According to the 2020 edition of the Military Balance published by the International Institute of Strategic Studies (IISS), Iran operates 14 submarines in this class.
+Farzin Nadimi of The Washington Institute also estimated that about 20 were in service as of 2020.

 On the report of Jane's Fighting Ships, one was lost in April 2014 during an exercise, while American military intelligence says she was reportedly sunk on patrol, possibly due to collision with rocks.

 Anthony Cordesman wrote in 2016 that Iran has up to 17 Ghadir submarines.

+In July 2026, one Ghadir-class submarine in Bandar Abbas was taken out by Saronic Corsair USVs.